John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

     will fail due to a missing gdb.exe.

 - StackOverFlow: https://stackoverflow.com/questions/18407563/gcc-doesnt-produce-line-number-information-even-with-g-option
-   points out a dwarf4 versus dwarf2 issue under Linux (which may be @iperedaagirre's issue) but didn't help me with line numbers under Windows.
+   points out a dwarf4 versus dwarf2 issue under Linux (which may be @iperedaagirre's TMB Issue # 367) but didn't help me with line numbers under Windows.

 - With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers and hence the reason for this WSL repo.